ethereum/eth2.0-onboarding/docs/phase_0.md

     root: Root
 ```

->Note: that committee indices will be mapped to shards in Phase 1, which will allow `AttestationData` to signal support for shard data.
+>Note: committee indices will be mapped to shards in Phase 1, which will allow `AttestationData` to signal support for shard data.

 #### `Deposit`